-CALAMUS LUTHERAN PARISH Faith Lutheran Church 8:00 am Our Savior's Lutheran Church 10:30 am First Sunday in Advent December 3, 2017 Welcome in Jesus' name.
+CALAMUS LUTHERAN PARISH

+8:00 a.m.
+Worship at Our Savior's Lutheran Church 10:30 a.m.
+Worship at Faith Lutheran Church

+First Sunday in Advent

+November 29, 2020

+Welcome in Jesus' name.
 Please consider using the prelude as a time for meditation and silent prayer.
+This is the ideal time for quiet preparation as we come to worship God.

+Prelude

-This is the ideal time for quiet preparation, as we come to worship God.
-Prelude Ringing of the Bell Welcome and Announcements Hanging of the Christmas Greens OPENING PRAYER P: Our Father, we long for the simple beauty of Christmas - for all the old familiar melodies, words, and symbols that remind us of that great miracle when God who had made all things came one night as a babe, to lie in the crook of a woman's arm.
-But in that longing, let us even more yearn for your renewed presence among us even as we celebrate and expect the Coming of your Son.
-Before such mystery we kneel, as we follow the shepherds and Wise Men to bring You the gift of our love - a love we confess that has not always been as warm or sincere or real as it should have been.
-Now, as we enter into this Advent Season, we pray that love would find its Beloved, and from You receive the grace to make it pure again, warm and real.
-We bring You our gratitude for every token of Your love, for all the ways You have heaped blessings upon us during the years that have gone.
-And we do pray, Lord Jesus, that as we begin this four-week journey of expectation and hope, we may do it in a manner well pleasing to You.
-May all we do and say, every tribute of our hearts, bring honor to Your name, that we, Your people, may remember Your birth and feel Your presence among us even yet.
-May the loving kindness of this Advent Season and the true Spirit of Christmas not only creep into our hearts this season, but there abide, so that not even the return to earthly cares and responsibilities, not all the festivities of our own devising may cause it to creep away weeping.
+Ringing of the Bell

+Welcome and Announcements

+Hanging of the Christmas Greens OPENING PRAYER

+P: Our Father, we long for the simple beauty of Christmas - for all the old familiar melodies, words, and symbols that remind us of that great miracle when God who had made all things came one night as a babe, to lie in the crook of a woman's arm.
+But in that longing, let us even more yearn for your renewed presence among us even as we celebrate and expect the coming of your Son.

+Before such mystery we kneel, as we follow shepherds and wise men to bring you the gift of our love - a love we confess that has not always been as warm or sincere or real as it should have been.
+Now, as we enter into this Advent season, we pray that love would find its beloved, and from you receive the grace to make it pure again, warm and real.

+We bring you our gratitude for every token of your love, for all the ways you have heaped blessings upon us during the years that have gone.
+And we do pray, Lord Jesus, that as we begin this four-week journey of expectation and hope, we may do it in a manner well pleasing to you.
+May all we do and say, every tribute of our hearts, bring honor to your name, that we, your people, may remember your birth and feel your presence among us even yet.

+May the loving kindness of this Advent season and the true spirit of Christmas not only creep into our hearts this season, but there abide, so that not even the return to earthly cares and responsibilities, not all the festivities of our own devising may cause it to creep away weeping.
 May the joy and spirit of Christmas remain with us now and forever.
-In the name of Jesus, who came to save His people from their sins, even in that lovely name we pray.
-Congregation: Amen.
+In the name of Jesus, who came to save his people from their sins, even in that lovely name we pray.

+C: Amen.

-THE MEANING OF THE SERVICE P: As we begin the Christian Year, we also celebrate the Holy Season known as Advent.
+THE MEANING OF THE SERVICE

+P: As we begin the Christian year, we also celebrate the holy season known as Advent.
 It is a time when we prepare ourselves for the coming of our Messiah.
 Advent means "Coming."
 We celebrate these days of Advent in expectation and preparation for Christ's arrival.

 Through the centuries, Christians have observed a time of waiting and expectation before celebrating the birth of the Savior at Christmas.
 The Advent season is a time for reflection and preparation, but its mood is joyful.
 Advent has been enriched by Christian tradition to reflect its distinctive Christian meaning.
-It proclaims the revelation of God's love as expressed in Christ's birth in a humble stable, His sacrificial death on the cross, and His victorious resurrection!
+It proclaims the revelation of God's love as expressed in Christ's birth in a humble stable, his sacrificial death on the cross, and his victorious resurrection!
 It points to the hope of Christ's coming again as the King of kings and Lord of lords.
-Advent makes innkeepers out of all of us, asking each of us to make room for the arrival of Christ The King.
-Let us, today, prepare Him room in our hearts, our lives, and our homes!
-Congregational Song: "Canticle of the Turning" - Hymn 723 LESSONS OF ADVENT Over these next weeks of Advent, let us listen to the lessons of the years and the centuries, not just to impressions of the moment.
-The images in the biblical story are often discouraging - war, hate, famine, epidemics, a Caesar on his throne, a Paul in prison, Christians being persecuted.
-But now, after the centuries, the Caesar is gone; Paul is a symbol of Faith; and Jesus, the Truth and the Light, is reaching out to every nation!
-Let us, through the great traditions of our Faith, join with the shepherds of Bethlehem, the wise men from the east, and the seekers throughout the ages, to welcome the One who came at Christmas.
-Let us at Christmastide bring our gifts to Him, and may the message of our songs be "Glory to God in the highest, and on earth, Peace and goodwill to peoples everywhere."
-Congregational Song: "All Earth Is Hopeful" - Hymn 266 First Reading from Isaiah 64:1-9 L: A reading from Isaiah.
+Advent makes innkeepers out of all of us, asking each of us to make room for the arrival of Christ the King.
+Let us, today, prepare him room in our hearts, our lives, and our homes!

+Congregational Song: "Canticle of the Turning" (723)